 Meet our Head of School

-Professor Kevin Singh is Head of Birmingham School of Architecture and Design.
-Learn more about his background, his hobbies and interests and what he enjoys about working for the School and the University
+Dr Matthew Jones is Head of Birmingham School of Architecture and Design.
+Learn more about his background, his hobbies and interests and what he enjoys about working for the School and the University.

 What did you study at University?